-If you are planning to install a countertop in your kitchen or bathroom so this article is really helpful to choose one from granite or quartz.
+If you are planning to install a countertop in your kitchen or bathroom so this article is really helpful to choose one from quartz vs granite.
 Many people were confused about which material is better for the countertop (quartz or granite).

 Both stones have their own advantages.
 Also, there are lots of factors that can help you to decide which stone is best for your countertop project.

-Whichever way you look at it, quartz and granite worktops are both high-quality worktops.
+Whichever way you look at it, quartz countertops vs granite are both high-quality worktops.
 Quartz countertops (also called technical stone countertops) are similar in appearance and performance but differ greatly in composition.

 The key to understanding what a quartz worktop is for you is that you need to know which countertop is best for your purpose.